SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/api-gateway.md

 ### Metric Rules

-Create the following Metric Rule for the AWS API gateway app if not already created.
+Create the following Metric Rule for the AWS API Gateway app, if not already created.
 Learn how to create a Metrics Rule [here](/docs/metrics/metric-rules-editor#create-a-metric-rule).

 ```sql
 Rule name: AwsObservabilityApiGatewayApiNameEntityRule